zocker-160/thinkfan-ui/README.md

 # ![](images/thinkfan-icon.png) Thinkfan UI

+Small and simple application for controlling fan speed on IBM/Lenovo ThinkPads, it can also monitor CPU temp and fan RPM.

 ![Screenshot](images/screenshot_PyQt6.png)

 This is a complete rewrite of [scientifichackers/thinkfan-control-gui](https://github.com/scientifichackers/thinkfan-control-gui) using ~~PyQt5~~ **PyQt6**.

-This is an application for controlling fan speed on IBM/Lenovo ThinkPads.

-It can also monitor CPU temp and fan RPM.

 It is written for **Linux only**.
-For Windows, see http://www.almico.com/speedfan.php
+For Windows, see [speedfan](http://www.almico.com/speedfan.php).

 ## How it Works?